swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 )
 ```

-The result is that the author of a type with wrapped properties cannot easily determine or control what the signature of their memberwise initializer will look like; instead, it relies on subtle interactions between the property wrapper type, the declaration of the wrapped property, and how that property is initialized.
+It is evident that the author of a type with wrapped properties cannot easily determine or alter the signature of their synthesized initializer.
+This syntheis depends on subtle interactions between the property-wrapper type, the declaration of the wrapped property, and how that property is initialized.

-Furthermore, the current ruleset can implicitly expose the private storage of the property wrapper via the (implicitly `internal`) synthesized initializer.
-This behavior may be undesirable, and for a given wrapper there may be no way for a user to avoid it other than giving up on the synthesized initializer altogether and defining their own.
+Furthermore, the current ruleset can implicitly leak the private storage of the property wrapper via the (implicitly `internal`) synthesized initializer.
+This not only takes away control from wrapper authors, but may also cause users to abandon their synthesized initializer altogether.

-Now that property wrappers are supported in function signatures, it's not entirely clear why the memberwise initializer is synthesized the way it is.
-Were we to design the synthesized initializer today, we likely wouldn't have such a complex set of rules since we have a way to directly represent wrappers in parameter lists.

 SE 0293 also added a new way of initializing property wrapper storage from a projected value using a new special initializer, `init(projectedValue:)`.
-However, while the new `$`-initialization syntax works for function arguments and closure parameters, global, type, and local properties have no such equivalent.
+While the new `$`-initialization syntax works for function arguments and closure parameters, global, type, and local properties have no such equivalent.

-Thus, the current state of affairs is ripe for refinement.
+To sum up, the current state of affairs is ripe for refinement.
 Property wrappers have matured to a point where we can easily simplify certain special cases, and extend the general functionality to support a consistent model for property wrappers everywhere.

 ## Proposed Solution